Table of Contents

 To be or not to be (An English Heritage member)…that is the question?

 With over 400 sites and 11M visitors a year, English Heritage is guardian to some of the nation’s most treasured and iconic buildings and monuments, including Stonehenge, Tintagel Castle, Osborne, Hadrian’s Wall and Dover Castle.
-Some of the more popular tourist attractions in England are in the care of English Heritage .
-Paid English Heritage members of the organisation are given free access to all of these sites.
+Some of the more popular tourist attractions in England are in the care of English Heritage.
+With a Paid English Heritage membership of the organization, you can get free access to all of these sites.
+GreatDealsMadeEasy.com has found a 15% discount code -Use Code EHAFF2023 For 15%

 The question is, is it worth it?
 In this article, we find out if it is. below we take you through the English Heritage benefits.